paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 Sets the number of output ports.

 ### `_get_output_port_name()`
-Sets the String(s) of the output node(s).
+Sets the String(s) of the output Node(s).

 ### `_get_output_port_type()`
-Sets the type of the output port of the node.
+Sets the type of the output port of the Node.

 ### `_get_global_code()`
 Sets the global code which is added at the top of the generated written shader file.